 Sustainable Development Job Sites

 - Graduate Scheme deadlines (from Save the Graduate)

 - Guardian’s Sustainability Jobs

 - The Environmental Association of Universities & Colleges - Jobs

 - The Green Jobs network of sites:

-Senior Careers Consultant Chris Manley will be running a drop-in session in room S1.65 on Wednesdays from 12.30 to 1.30 to which Global Sustainable Development students are welcome.
+Senior Careers Consultant Chris Manley will be running a drop-in session in the Social Science Careers Office (opposite the Social Science Café) on Wednesdays from 12.30 to 1.30 to which Global Sustainable Development students are welcome.

 If you need a longer appointment then book through My Advantage.
 You'll be booking in, by default, with a Careers Consultant from your Partner Department.

 If you are unsure who to speak to, e-mail careers at warwick dot ac dot uk who will forward it to a careers consultant with appropriate expertise.